TILOS-AI-Institute/Multi-Source-Prim-Dijkstra/contest/README.md

 Third Place: $250
 Fourth and Fifth Place: $125

-Progress Prizes will be awarded to the top 5 teams according to the contest leaderboard as of September 10th, 2023 11:59 PM PST.
+Progress Prizes will be awarded to the top 5 teams according to the contest leaderboard as of November 11th, 2023 11:59 PM PST.

 *Notes on prizes*:
 (1) Recipients of TILOS project funding within the 12 months preceding the contest submission date are not eligible for an Award.